Recovering the geometry of a flat spacetime from background radiation

 \subsection{Computations for examples}

-In Section \ref{sc:2+1} we present explicit computations for the intensity function seen by an observer for three different globally hyperbolic flat 2+1-dimensional spacetimes.
-The spacetimes considered are chosen for their simplicity.
+In Section \ref{sc:2+1} we present explicit computations for the frequency function seen by an observer for three different globally hyperbolic flat 2+1-dimensional spacetimes.
+These spacetimes are chosen for their simplicity.
 Two are obtained by grafting a hyperbolic surface along a rational measured lamination, the third by grafting along an irrational lamination.
-For each of those spacetimes, we provide pictures of the intensity function as seen by an observer located at different points in the spacetime.
-This allows one to observe explicitly the variation of the intensity function depending on the cosmological time.
+For each of those spacetimes, we provide pictures of the frequency function as seen by an observer located at different points in the spacetime.
+This allows one to observe explicitly the variation of the frequency function depending on the cosmological time.

 In dimension $3+1$, we only consider one example, described in Section \ref{sc:3+1}.
 This is due to the fact that 3+1-dimensional globally hyperbolic flat spacetimes are much more difficult to construct than their $2+1$-dimensional counterparts.
-In both cases they are associated to first-order deformations of the flat conformal structure underlying a hyperbolic manifold.
-However, hyperbolic manifolds are flexible in dimension $2$, while they are rigid in dimension $3$,.
+In both cases, they are associated to first-order deformations of the flat conformal structure underlying a hyperbolic manifold.
+However, hyperbolic manifolds are flexible in dimension $2$, while they are rigid in dimension $3$.
 Consequently, it becomes more difficult to find an adequate deformation cocycle in dimension $3+1$.
 The example considered in Section \ref{ssc:apanasovex} is due to Apanasov \cite{apanasov:deformations}, and it has the relatively rare property of admitting several distinct deformation cocycles.
-We provide some pictures of the intensity seen by an observer in a spacetime constructed from this example.
+We provide some pictures of the frequency function measured by an observer in a spacetime constructed from this example.